 The project applied model diagnostic tools from seven technology companies-Arthur, H2O.ai, Fiddler, RelationalAI, SolasAI, Stratyfy, and Zest AI-as well as several open-source tools to a spectrum of underwriting models that were built for purposes of this study.
-The team then analyzed the information produced by the diagnostic tools in various ways, for instance by comparing them to each other to see if the various tools produced consistent information when answering the same questions about the same underwriting models.
+The team then analyzed the information produced by the diagnostic tools in various ways, for instance by comparing them to see if the various tools produced consistent information when answering the same questions about the same underwriting models.

 The team published an initial version of Machine Learning Explainability & Fairness: Insights from Consumer Lending in April 2022 and an updated version in July 2023.
-The expanded report evaluates the use of explainability techniques for model risk management expectations for banks, in addition to the earlier analyses focusing on activities relating to generating consumer disclosures and fair lending compliance.
-It also updates the earlier sections with additional analyses of tool consistency.
 The study suggests cautious optimism about the ability of various explainability and debiasing techniques to help lenders manage machine learning underwriting models.
 In particular, the study found:

 - Lenders can systematically evaluate the performance of explainability techniques and model diagnostic tools without having "ground truth" explanations, for instance by comparing the tool outputs to each other and to objective benchmarks. - Even for complex machine learning models, some explainability techniques and tools reliably identified features that were important for generating consumer disclosures, fair lending analyses, and assessing the overall operation of the model for risk management purposes. - However, there was no "one size fits all" technique or tool that performed the best across all regulatory tasks.
 Rather, it is important to choose the right explainability tool for the particular ML model and task, to deploy it in a thoughtful way, and to interpret the outputs with an understanding of the underlying data. - In the fair lending context, approaches that relied on traditional mitigation strategies focusing on a narrow subset of features produced little to no improvement in fairness and substantial declines in predictiveness.
-But more automated approaches (including machine learning debiasing techniques) were able to produce a menu of options that provided larger fairness benefits with smaller accuracy tradeoffs.

-While these results are encouraging, the study makes clear that using a machine underwriting model raises the stakes for governance decisions throughout model development, implementation, and monitoring.
+But more automated approaches (including machine learning debiasing techniques) were able to produce a menu of options that provided larger fairness benefits with smaller accuracy tradeoffs. - While these results are encouraging, the study makes clear that using a machine learning underwriting model raises the stakes for governance decisions throughout model development, implementation, and monitoring.
 Lenders' decisions about what type of ML model to use, how much complexity to enable in that model, and what techniques and tools to use in the development process necessarily shape their strategies for describing, managing, and monitoring model behavior.